-Most are used to detailed the journey, skills, experiences, knowledge, etc…of a solo entrepreneur.
+Most are used to detail the journey, skills, experiences, knowledge, etc…of a solo entrepreneur.

-These are experts that leverage their blogging technical skills to build a blog business that makes millions of dollar yearly.
-They depend not on third-party advertising, sponsored posts, make money banner ads, or private advertising programs to make money online.
+These experts leverage their technical blogging skills to build a business that makes millions of dollars yearly.
+They depend not on third-party advertising, sponsored posts, make-money banner ads, or private advertising programs to make money online.

-One of the major BIG differences between expert and advertising bloggers is that expert bloggers are the go-to-guy when it comes to getting technical blogging help.
+One of the significant BIG differences between expert and advertising bloggers is that expert bloggers are the go-to guy for getting technical blogging help.

 Think about it, when you need to learn one or two things about content marketing, you probably be thinking of Neil Patel.

-This is because these bloggers have over time established themselves as experts, build loyal followings around their blog and practice what they write about.
+This is because these bloggers have established themselves as experts, built loyal followings around their blogs, and practiced what they write about.

 These are things you’re not likely to see or experience with advertising blogs.
-Advertising blogs are mostly journalism styles, print magazine models, and author personalities are mostly missing out on the advertising blog model.
+Advertising blogs are mostly journalism styles, print magazine models, and author personalities mostly miss out on the advertising blog model.

 Characteristics of Advertising Blog Model.

-- The article’s length are short – so it gives an opportunity to publish more.
+- The article’s length is short – so it allows publishing more.

 - It is a race of quantity.

-- The author’s personalities are mostly missing from the published content.
+- The author’s personality is mostly missing from the published content.

-- Organic traffic is of less importance, paid content marketing is giving higher priority.
+- Organic traffic is less critical; paid content marketing is given higher priority.

 Characteristics of Expert Blog Model.